kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Subproject leadership and contribution follow the organization-level [governance](https://github.com/confidential-containers/confidential-containers/blob/main/governance.md).

-  **TODO for maintainers:**
+  The TOC reviewers note that the following subproject governance details are not yet documented and recommend completing them before graduation:
-  - The removal of subprojects is not yet documented.
+  - The subproject removal process.
-  - Maturity status for individual subprojects is not explicitly documented.
+  - The maturity status of individual subprojects.
-  - A public list of maintainers per subproject is currently missing (Must-Fix).
+  - A public per-subproject maintainer list.

 ### Required